 Trails take a lot of work to maintain.
 Over many years, countless volunteer hours and financial resources have helped maintain the Old Bridle Path up West Rattlesnake in Holderness.
 This popular trail experiences an estimated 30,000 hikers per year.
-Without regular maintenance, such a popular trail will experience massive erosion, widening, and ultimately complete destruction.
-On Rattlesnake, the SLA has coordinated trail crews to reroute trails, create stone and wooden steps, and constructed waterbars to control both traffic and water flow.
-These massive efforts, in combination with regular maintenance efforts performed by volunteers—maintaining waterbars to move water off the trail and brushing in trails to reduce trail creation and widening—mean the Old Bridle Path can handle the high traffic it sees year-round.
+Without regular maintenance, such a popular trail would experience massive erosion, widening, and ultimately complete destruction.
+On Rattlesnake, the SLA has coordinated trail crews to reroute trails, create stone and wooden steps, and construct waterbars to control both traffic and water flow.
+These massive efforts, in combination with regular maintenance efforts performed by volunteers—maintaining drainage structures to move water off the trail and brushing in trails to reduce trail creation and widening—mean the Old Bridle Path can handle the high traffic it sees year-round.

 Without this labor of love, trails widen, compact, and erode.
 This impacts the vegetation, habitat, and wildlife in areas adjacent to the trail.
 Erosion contributes sediment and nutrient input into streams and ultimately larger bodies of water downstream.